 This growth has also included: an expanding workforce, especially personal support workers who are the frontline staff of the agency and who provide direct care to our clients, increased involvement by volunteers, and a new name, SPRINT Senior Care, and logo in 2013.
 We are proud to now serve over 4,000 clients every year.

-SPRINT Senior Care has been accredited by Accreditation Canada since 2007 and in 2013 and again in 2018, received the highest accreditation decision of “Accredited with Exemplary Standing.”
+SPRINT Senior Care has been accredited by Accreditation Canada since 2008, and for our last three Accreditation on-site surveys in 2013, 2018, and 2023, received a perfect score and the highest accreditation decision of “Accredited with Exemplary Standing.”